Pierfrancesco95/Portfolio/README.md

 ### 2) SQL
 ####   Project: "Data exploration: European Soccer Database"

 The goal of this project is to explore the "European Soccer" database writing SQL queries.
-First built an E-R diagram to identify the relationship between tables, then I used Google Bigquery as data warehouse for the analysis.
+First I built an E-R diagram to identify the relationship between tables, then I used Google Bigquery as data warehouse for the analysis.
 Starting from a series of questions, I arrived at the relative answers through the elaboration of SQL queries.

 ### 3) TABLEAU
 ####   Project: "Dashboard: Inventory Status Analysis - The Look eCommerce Database"